multinetlab-amsterdam/data_analysis/Multilayer/readme.md

 plot_ec | Histogram of nodal eigenvector centrality of a single subject

 ### Other functions
 The function *mask_subnetwork* extracts specific nodes from a previously calculated list of network measures (e.g. nodes from the FPN or DMN); *save_csv* saves data (i.e. a list values) to a .csv file for further analysis.
+OBS: If you want to calculate a certain metric within a specific subnetwork (e.g. FPN), make sure to subtract the number of the regions by -1 since python starts at 0.

 ## Section 3: Calculating multilayer metrics
 ### Function_output